JayLau123/JayLau123/README.md

 :computer: I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.

-:bulb: Here are some of my most interested topics
+:bulb: Here are some of my most interested topics:

 :heavy_check_mark: Can we use ultra-fast Raman spectroscopy and tip enhanced Raman spectroscopy, combined with graph neural network(GNN), to understand matter with ultimate space and time resolutions?

 :heavy_check_mark: Can we aid the design process of molecules, materials, and devices by leverage on two complementary tools DFT and machine learning?

-:heavy_check_mark: Can we be able to design materials with particular chemical compositions and crystal structure at the atomic level given a set of desired properties or functions, based on statistics, machine learning, and other computational/data-driven approaches.
+:heavy_check_mark: Can we be able to design materials with particular chemical compositions and crystal structure at the atomic level given a set of desired properties or functions, based on statistics, machine learning, and other computational/data-driven approaches?

 ________________________________________________________________________________________________________________________________________________________